Mohini Ekadashi 2026: Date, Vrat Rules, Benefits and Meaning

 Meaning and Significance

 Mohini Ekadashi is associated with Lord Vishnu's Mohini avatar, the enchanting form remembered in connection with the Samudra Manthan tradition.
-The spiritual lesson is not merely about beauty or charm.
+The deeper lesson is not merely about beauty or attraction.
 It is about discrimination.
 What attracts the mind is not always what protects the soul.

-Ekadashi in general is a day to reduce the dominance of the senses and increase remembrance of Bhagavan.
-Mohini Ekadashi makes this teaching sharper.
-It asks: what is my mind chasing?
-What habit keeps promising relief but gives restlessness?
-What form of maya looks harmless but slowly weakens my discipline?
+Ekadashi in general reduces the dominance of the senses and increases remembrance of Bhagavan.
+Mohini Ekadashi sharpens that teaching by asking: what is my mind chasing?
+Which desire looks harmless but slowly weakens my discipline?

 - Wake early, bathe, and take a clear sankalp for Lord Vishnu worship.